hiBengu/Dog-image-generator/README.md

 This is an assignment given in "Machine Learning for Signal Processing" course in Istanbul Technical University.

-For the project poster, please click the link.[Project Poster](https://drive.google.com/file/d/1BAShBYltUju58INan_qC0KAKaGFFlwgx/view?usp=sharing)
+For the project poster, please click the link.
+[Project Poster](https://drive.google.com/file/d/1BAShBYltUju58INan_qC0KAKaGFFlwgx/view?usp=sharing)

 ## Files
 "dataTransforms.py" reads unprocessed images, by flipping and cropping them creates a triple sized dataset and saves them.